 Many court managers are responsible for maintaining the court's budget, which includes defending the budget and justifying why the funding is necessary.
-The justification or defense of a budget may be completed in various ways, such as written budget justification or a budget hearing.
+The justification or defense of a budget may be completed in various ways, such as written budget justifications or budget hearings.

-When presenting a budget request, the presenter (typically court manager but not in all courts) should present a well-organized request with all essential information.
+When presenting a budget request, a court spokesperson (typically a court manager but not in all courts) should present a well-organized request with all essential information.
 A budget justification should include:

-- 1. Statement of Need -- provide an overview of the need and funding being requested. - 2.
-Connection to the Mission -- provide information to show how the request meets the needs of the court and its constituency. - 3.
-Supportive information -- provide data and other information that demonstrates the need for funding by the court. - 4.
+- 1. Statement of Need -- provide an overview of the need and funding being requested.; - 2.
+Connection to the Mission -- provide information to show how the request meets the needs of the court and its constituency; - 3.
+Supportive information -- provide data and other information that demonstrates the need for funding by the court.; - 4.
 Effective/efficient practices -- provide information and examples of how services are producing savings, improved services and how costs are being cut or avoided.
-Also, provide information on alternatives and options that might be available in the future. - 5.
-Summary of funding needed -- restate the amount necessary for court operations and the possible consequences if adequate funding is not received. - 6.
-Consequences of request denial include information about what the consequences will be if the request is denied.
+Also, provide information on alternatives and options that might be available in the future; - 5.
+Summary of funding needed -- restate the amount necessary for court operations; and

+6. Consequences of request denial - include information about what the consequences will be if the request is denied.